binkley/modern-java-practices/README.md

 moving this check to CI if you find local build times adversely impacted.
 Moving these checks to CI is a tradeoff between "shifting security left", and local time spent building.

+**This project fails the build if finding any CVEs for the current version of any dependency.**

 ### Tips